newscoop/newscoop-docs/api/tutorial.rst

 1. Make a GET request to ``/oauth/v2/auth`` using the following parameters:

         ``client_id``
-                YOUR ID, for example ``9_1irxa0qcy3ms48c8c8wsgcgsc04k0s0w0g0sg4cco4kocoowoo``
+                Your client id, for example ``9_1irxa0qcy3ms48c8c8wsgcgsc04k0s0w0g0sg4cco4kocoowoo``

         ``redirect_uri``
-                YOUR URI, for example ``http://myapp.example.com/``.
+                The uri of your client web application, for example ``http://myapp.example.com/``.
 This must match the URI you added in the Newscoop Admin Interface above.
 Remember to encode the URI.

         ``response_type``
                 ``token``